וַיְדַבֵּר יְהוָֹה אֶל־מֹשֶׁה לֵּאמֹֽר: זֹאת תִּֽהְיֶה תּוֹרַת הַמְּצֹרָע בְּיוֹם טָֽהֳרָתוֹ…

 It is interesting to note that ancient rabbinic commentators also assign a metaphoric meaning to this affliction.
 Using wordplay, the rabbis rework מְצֹרָע metzora — the person afflicted with this spiritual disorder — into מוֹצִיא רָע motzi rah, which means one who draws out the bad.
 In the rabbinic telling, a person who is a metzora has habitually spoken in hurtful ways: slander, tale-bearing, rumor-mongering — that is, any use of language that can damage or destroy another’s reputation.
 For the rabbis, tzara’at is the physical symptom of a spiritual disease.
 The metzora draws out the bad rather than the good, using language to break down rather than build up.
 We could say that this person has “loose lips” and cannot contain himself adequately.
 But “I couldn’t contain myself” is never an adequate excuse.
 Conscience, empathy and thinking before one speaks are all necessary preconditions for the experience of holiness.
 Those who “leak” harmful words have lost their integrity.
 Holiness and wholeness have been lost, and the Divine presence cannot manifest there.

 According to Leviticus, the metzora, the one afflicted with tzara’at, must leave the camp and wait seven days.
 This does not appear to be a punishment, but rather, a treatment.
+If not Valtrex from https://sankihealth.com/ordering-valtrex-online/ a naturopath can help you.
+I know someone who tried that, but it didn’t help in the long run.
+Pharmacies and drug stores offer numerous over-the-counter herpes remedies for external use.
+The biggest problem: All the tested products, from creams to gels to plasters, only shorten the time in which the blisters or crusts exist.
 We might even speculate that this period outside the camp is an opportunity for reflection, a retreat of sorts.
 The כֹּהֵן cohein (which means “priest”), whose role is to maintain the dwelling place for God in the Israelite camp, carefully inspects the metzora to see if they have healed.
 If their skin is uniform once again, the cohein leads them through an elaborate ritual of reintegration into the community.
 The ritual includes an offering to God.
 The Hebrew term for offering is קָרְבָּן korban, which means “drawing near.”
 Healed and whole, the individual is now able to be intimate with God once more.

 Again, metaphorically, we might say that an inner state of disconnection or fragmentation has been resolved, and focus and energy have been restored.
 If our energy and attention are distracted, leaking, dissipated, we cannot remain aware of or address the great majesty and mystery in which we dwell and which dwells within each of us.
 The kohein might be thought of as the spiritual healer who examines us carefully and guides us back into connection with the Divine.